What is biofeedback?

 Electromyogram (EMG).
 This is used to measure muscle tension.

 Electrodermal activity (EDA).
-This is used to measure changes in perspiration rate.
+This measures changes in perspiration rate.

 Finger pulse measurements.
 These measure blood pressure and heartbeat.

-In addition, both the rhythm and volume of breathing are measured.
+The rhythm and volume of breathing can also be measured.

-Once a patient's body signals are recorded with the electronic devices, a biofeedback technician may recommend both physical and mental exercises to gain control.
-Biofeedback technicians are trained and nationally certified.
+physical and mental exercises to gain control.
+Biofeedback technicians are trained

 and nationally certified.